-tation.
-For this reason, external methods of quality assessment also play an important role in a quality assurance program.
+Internal methods of quality assessment always carry some level of suspicion because there is a potential for bias in their execution and interpretation.
+For this reason, external methods of quality assessment also play an important role in quality assurance programs.
 One external method of quality assessment is the certification of a laboratory by a sponsoring agency.
-Certification of a lab is based on its successful analysis of a set of PROFICIENCY STANDARDS prepared by the sponsoring agency.
+Certification is based on the successful analysis of a set of PROFICIENCY STANDARDS prepared by the sponsoring agency.
 For example, laboratories involved in environmental analyses may be required to analyze standard samples prepared by the Environmental Protection Agency.
-A second example of an external method of quality assessment is a laboratory's voluntary participation in a collaborative test sponsored by a professional organization, such as the Association of Official Analytical Chemists.
+A second example of an external method of quality assessment is a laboratory's voluntary participation in a collaborative test sponsored by a professional organization such as the Association of Official Analytical Chemists.
 Finally, an individual contracting with a laboratory can perform his or her own external quality assessment by submitting blind duplicate samples and blind standards to the laboratory for analysis.
 If the results for the quality assessment samples are unacceptable, then there is good reason to question the laboratory's results for other samples.

-15D Evaluating Quality Assurance Data
+Evaluating Quality Assurance Data 15D

 In the previous section we described several internal methods of quality assessment that provide quantitative estimates of the systematic errors and the random errors in an analytical method.
 Now we turn our attention to how we incorporate this quality assessment data into a complete quality assurance program.
-There are two general approaches to developing a quality assurance program: a prescriptive approach, in which we prescribe an exact method of quality assessment, and a performance-based approach in which we can use any form of quality assessment, provided that we can demonstrate an acceptable level of statistical control.
+There are two general approaches to developing a quality assurance program: a prescriptive approach, in which we prescribe an exact method of quality assessment, and a performance-based approach in which we can use any form of quality assessment, provided that we can demonstrate an acceptable level of statistical control.3